-This intensive 5-day course in psychological coaching is recognised by the International Society for Coaching Psychology and approved by the British Psychological Society Learning Centre.
+This Centre for Coaching intensive 5-day course in psychological coaching is recognised by the International Society for Coaching Psychology and approved by the British Psychological Society Learning Centre.

 It forms part of the Association for Coaching Accredited Advanced Diploma in Coaching programme.

 It builds on the Centre’s Certificate in Coaching and Certificate in Stress Management and Performance Coaching courses.
 The course takes a cognitive behavioural, rational emotive behaviour and solution focused approach to coaching and is based on the published books and articles of Professor Stephen Palmer, Professor Windy Dryden, Dr Tony Grant, Gladeana McMahon and Michael Neenan.
 Pre-course reading includes Rational Emotive Behavioural Coaching (Neenan and Palmer, 2001), Life Coaching: A Cognitive-Behavioural Approach (Neenan and Dryden, 2012).

 The course is suitable for coaches, managers, personnel staff, management consultants, counsellors, psychologists, trainers and others interested in learning about coaching.
 Learners should have basic coaching skills and be currently coaching coachees, clients or staff.
 If delegates have not attended a formal coaching training programme, they are strongly advised to consider undertaking the Centre’s Certificate in Coaching course.

 Learners will be required to coach another student on the course, live in front of the group for the purpose of training-related group supervision and maintain a log of this experience to be included in a written assignment completed after attending the programme.
 In addition, pre-course reading for the course includes two set texts focusing on coaching psychology and the coaching relationship.